rosmord/jsesh/README.md

 (with a strong bias against softwares not distributed through their respective stores), the previous java-only distribution system has changed.

-JSesh will now embed its own version of Java - at the present time, it will be java 8.
+JSesh will now embed its own version of Java

 The files here are used in the last, non-automated phase of building a